 Obrt can manage its business books according to the simple accountancy principle, which is simpler and cheaper.
 Owners can manage their books independently, on their own.
 Book entries are done when the bill is charged, which means that their receivables are only charged invoices.

-If you’re the obrt’s owner, you’ll have to pay for all the taxes (pension, health insurance, employment, safety at work) totaling approximately 1.800 kuna per month.
-That means that taxes have to be paid even if you don’t achieve any profit in a given month.
+If you’re the obrt’s owner, you’ll have to pay for all the contributions (pension, health insurance, employment, safety at work).
+That means that these contributions must be paid even if you don’t achieve any profit in a given month.
+You can see the latest contributions in this post.

-The j.d.o.o. and d.o.o. are obligated to employ at least one employee (a director) whose minimal bruto salary must be 5.491,20 kuna for full-time working hours.
-Taxes are around 1.160 kuna per month.
+The j.d.o.o. and d.o.o. are obligated to employ at least one employee (a director) whose bruto salary is at least the minimum wage set for directors.
 An employee also has an option to work part-time, but a director must be full time.
+You can see latest minimum wage for directors and employees here.

-An obrt’s owners usually have the possibility to choose between 3 different types of taxes.
-They usually pay an income tax, but it is possible to choose another taxation type if it’s more suitable for obrt’s management.
+An obrt’s owners have the option to choose between 3 different types of taxes.
+They can pay an income tax, but it is possible to choose another taxation type if it’s more suitable for obrt’s management.

 Obrt’s owners can choose between these 3 tax schemes: